History of Cuba: Escalation of the war

 For the rebels, it was essential to bring the war to the western provinces of Matanzas, Havana and Pinar del Río, where the island's government and wealth was located.
-The Ten Years' War failed because it had not managed to proceed beyond the eastern provinces.
 In a successful cavalry campaign, overcoming the trochas, the rebels invaded every province.
-Surrounding all the larger cities and well-fortified towns, they arrived at the westernmost tip of the island on 22 January 1896, exactly three months after the invasion near Baraguá.
+Surrounding all the larger cities and well-fortified towns, they arrived at the westernmost tip of the island on 22 January 1896.

 Unable to defeat the rebels with conventional military tactics, the Spanish government sent Gen. Valeriano Weyler y Nicolau (nicknamed The Butcher), who reacted to these rebel successes by introducing terror methods: periodic executions, mass exiles, and the destruction of farms and crops.
-These methods reached their height on 21 October 1896, when he ordered all countryside residents and their livestock to gather in various fortified areas and towns occupied by his troops within eight days.
-Hundreds of thousands of people had to leave their homes, creating appalling conditions of overcrowding in the towns and cities.
+These methods reached their height on 21 October 1896, when he ordered all countryside residents and their livestock to gather in various fortified areas and towns occupied by his troops.
+Hundreds of thousands of people had to leave their homes, creating appalling conditions of overcrowding.
 This was the first recorded and recognized use of concentration camps where non-combatants were removed from their land to deprive the enemy of succor and then the internees were subjected to appalling conditions.
-The Spanish also employed the use of concentration camps in the Philippines shortly after, again resulting in massive non-combatant fatalities.
 It is estimated that this measure caused the death of at least one-third of Cuba's rural population.
 The forced relocation policy was maintained until March 1898.

 Since the early 1880s, Spain had also been suppressing an independence movement in the Philippines, which was intensifying; Spain was thus now fighting two wars, which placed a heavy burden on its economy.
 In secret negotiations in 1896, Spain turned down the United States' offers to buy Cuba.